MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 # Bot Framework security guidelines

 Bots are more and more prevalent in key business areas like financial services, retail, travel and so on.
 The bots might collect very sensitive data such as credit cards, SSN, bank accounts, and other personal information.
-So it is important that a bot is not vulnerable to hacking exploitation.
+So it is important that bots are **secure**.

+Securing a bot can be complicated, even the most robust one could have **vulnerabilities** and be at risk for **threats**.

+However, there are security techniques that can be used to improve bot's security.
+They are similar to the ones used in any other software system that involves handling sensitive data.

 ## Security issues in a nutshell